 Size & Weight

 First off, let’s talk about size and weight.
-Although not big, the Sigma 60mm F2.8 isn’t necessarily small either.
+Although not incredibly small, the Sigma 60mm F2.8 is actually fairly compact.

-Generally, I’ve found that NEX-era lenses tend to just feel cheap and flimsy.
+To be completely honest, I’ve typically found that NEX-era lenses tended to just feel a bit cheap and flimsy.
 Holding this ultralight lens in the hand makes it feel more like a toy than a tool.

-As for ergonomics, I mentioned earlier that despite the low weight, the lens still feels pretty well balanced on my camera.
+As for ergonomics, I mentioned earlier that despite the low weight, the lens still feels pretty well-balanced on my camera (despite feeling a little cheap).

 I found that the silver version, while (objectively) looking a little cooler, was a huge attractant for smudges and fingerprints.